 First, there are physical benefits.
 A smile can help you look younger (actually proven in studies) and feel better.
-People who smile a lot seem to have lower stress-hormone levels, and that leads to a number of other health benefits.
+People who smile a lot seem to have lower stress-hormone levels, which leads to a number of other health benefits.

 Finally, there are many social benefits to sharing your smile.
-People often report improved work situations and better relationships when they more readily smile at others.
+People often report improved work situations, more confidence, and better relationships when they more readily smile at others.
 Smiles can reduce conflict and help others feel more comfortable around you.
 That means people are more open to honest conversations and new ideas.

 How to Get a Great Smile

-You don’t have to let self-conscious feelings keep you from experiencing all those great benefits.
+Don’t let self-conscious feelings keep you from experiencing these great benefits.
 It’s easier than ever to deal with a wide range of cosmetic dental concerns and get the smile you’ve always wanted.
 Whether it’s stained or discolored teeth, chips or cracks, or even completely missing teeth, we can help you take care of it.

 Just a few of the potential treatments that can help you get a great smile include: